thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 To create a question:

-1. Click on :guilabel:`Questions` in the menu bar.
+1. Click :guilabel:`Questions` in the menu bar.
-2. Click on :guilabel:`Create New Question`.
+2. Click :guilabel:`Create New Question`.

 .. image:: create-question.png
   :alt: create question

 :guilabel:`Code`
    A unique name for the question.
-Observers will not see this box.

 :guilabel:`Type`
-  Type of the question, more details can be found in :ref:`question-types` section.
+  Type of the question.
+More details can be found in :ref:`question-types` section.

 :guilabel:`Title`
   Title of the question.

 :guilabel:`Hint`
-  Further instructions for the question. more details can be found in :ref:`hints` section.
+  Further instructions for the question.
+More details can be found in :ref:`hints` section.

 :guilabel:`Is Key Question`
   Answers to key questions help summarize responses and appear in the response listing.
 If this box is marked, a column showing these answers will be added in the Responses tab.